 Jovan Emerson Melton is the State Representative from House District 41 to the 70th Colorado General Assembly.
 He serves as the House Majority Deputy Whip and the Vice Chair of the Black Democratic Legislative Caucus of Colorado.
 He is also the Founding Partner and Senior Consultant for Emerson Hamilton Consulting and Strategies, LLC based in Aurora.

 Jovan was born in Denver, CO.
 At a young age, his parents divorced and he was raised primarily in a single parent home, although he always had the loving support of both his parents.

 Jovan grew up in a working class household in Northeast Denver, and later in Aurora.
 He personally experienced the disparities between social-economic classes.
 In witnessing the challenges his family faced to make a living, Jovan was taught the importance of equality and social justices early in life.
 He credits this as what led him into politics and his desire to help lower income and disenfranchised Coloradans.

 Jovan attended school in the Cherry Creek and Denver Public School Districts.
 He had a natural talent for Mathematics and passion for History and English.
 Jovan admits that he wasn’t the “most disciplined” student in middle school, however quickly turned things around in high school with the goal of attending college.

 He gravitated towards student leadership, serving on student council at Thomas Jefferson High School as Junior Class Vice-President and later Senior Class President.
-He also volunteered for organizations like Habitat for Humanity, Brotha 2 Brotha – a positive image youth group, and in college he mentored high school and middle school students.
+He also volunteered for organizations like Habitat for Humanity, Brotha 2 Brotha – a positive image youth group, and he mentored younger high school and middle school students.
 Jovan also served on the Yearbook Staff and played Varsity Golf.